SABTrends’ Exclusive Interview with Popular Artistes Featured In Movie ‘Lamidi Badoo’

 YOU HAVE SEEN LOTS OF FILM SUCCESSES, WHERE DO YOU SEE LAMIDI BADOO?

-I do not see Lamidi Badoo as a movie that will swept under the carpet, I see it as a movie that will be placed in libraries of film schools in the world, I see it on people’s show-glasses and in national archives.
+I do not see Lamidi Badoo as a movie that will be swept under the carpet, I see it as a movie that will be placed in libraries of film schools in the world, I see it on people’s show-glasses and in national archives.

 HOW DID YOU MEET THE PRODUCER?